erickkhosasi/TheLook-Data_Analysis/README.md

 ## Project Overview
 This project was completed as the final assignment for my **SQL with BigQuery Mini Bootcamp**.
 The goal is to analyze an e-commerce dataset to uncover key insights on **sales performance, customer behavior, return rates, and retention**.
 The analysis highlights the business challenges of high product return rates, dependency on first-time orders, and sales concentration in top countries.
-The project concludes with **data-driven recommendations** to improve customer lifetime value (CLV), optimize retention strategies, an strengthen market-focuse campaigns.
+The project concludes with **data-driven recommendations** to improve customer lifetime value (CLV), optimize retention strategies, an strengthen market-focused campaigns.

 ---